HWAN-OH/H2-Energy-for-AI-DC-Mix-Simulator/README.md

 The credibility of this simulation rests on the transparency of its underlying data.
 The default values in `config.yml` are not arbitrary; they are representative figures derived from a survey of recent industry reports, market data, and established energy benchmarks.

 -   **Market Scenarios (Grid & Gas Prices):** The regional electricity and natural gas prices are based on publicly available data and reports from sources such as the **U.S. Energy Information Administration (EIA)**, **Eurostat**, and analysis of the Korean industrial market.
-They are intended to reflect the higher, all-in costs for new, large-scale data center customers, which include infrastructure and grid upgrade costs, not just simple retail rates.
+They are intended to reflect the higher, all-in costs for new, large-scale data center customers.

--   **Technology Costs (CAPEX/OPEX):** The capital and operational expenditures for technologies like Solar, Wind, and SOFC are based on industry benchmarks from leading energy analysis institutions like **Lazard's LCOE Analysis**, **NREL**, and various market intelligence reports.
+-   **Technology Costs (CAPEX/OPEX):** The capital and operational expenditures for technologies like Solar, Wind, and SOFC are based on industry benchmarks from leading energy analysis institutions like **Lazard's LCOE Analysis** and **NREL**.

--   **No Subsidies Assumption:** **Crucially, this model does NOT include any government subsidies, tax credits (like the U.S. IRA), or other incentives.** It is a pure, unsubsidized cost-based analysis, providing a conservative baseline for economic feasibility.
+-   **No Subsidies Assumption:** **Crucially, this model does NOT include any government subsidies, tax credits (like the U.S. IRA), or other incentives.** It is a pure, unsubsidized cost-based analysis.

 ## Core Logic & Simulation Scale